-“End of Life Choices Oregon provides personal support and information regarding the Death With Dignity Act and other legal end of life options to Oregonians facing end of life decisions, to the medical community and to the public.”
+End of Life Choices Oregon provides personal support and information regarding Death with Dignity (DWD) and other legal end of life options to Oregonians facing end of life decisions, to the medical community and to the public.

 The Choice is Yours

 A person’s call to EOLCOR is answered or returned without delay.
 Our intake specialist answers questions and assesses the caller’s needs.
 If more assistance is needed, the client’s information is entered into a confidential database, and additional Information is mailed to those who would like to receive it.
 Personal help is offered, and volunteers are available to see people in their homes.
 Contact between client, the client’s family and/or caregivers and the volunteer is done at the client’s discretion, as we offer our service per the client’s needs and desires.